connervieira/Assassin/CONFIGURATION.md

     - `heading` has several configuration values.
         - `degrees` determines whether or not the current heading will be displayed in degrees off north.
 When both `degrees` and `direction` are enabled, the degrees will be displayed in parenthesis after the cardinal direction.
         - `direction` determines whether or not the current heading will be displayed as a cardinal direction, such as 'N', 'SW', or 'E'.
-    - `satellites` can be toggled on and off.
+    - `satellites` can be toggled on and off, and shows how many GPS satellites are connected.
+    - `planes` can be toggled on and off, and shows many many aircraft are being detected.
+This is dependent on the ADS-B alerts system and requires `adsb_alerts` to be enabled.
 - `large_critical_display`
     - This setting allows the user to determine whether or not they want critical messages to be shown in large ASCII font.
     - This can be useful to allow the user to quickly see critically important information at a glance, such as an imminent threat that requires immediate action.